+Fig. 4.
+States for $u{S,k} = 0$ in red and using the matching algorithm in blue.
 The evolution of the states during the experiment using the proposed method is shown with blue lines in Fig. 4.
-In order to show the effectiveness of the sliding mode based part of the control law, the results obtained using only the nominal control law are shown in red.
-Comparing these two lines shows a significant increase of accuracy.
+In order to show the effectiveness of the sliding mode based part of the control law, the results obtained using only the nominal control law is shown in red.
+Comparing these two lines show a significant increase of accuracy.
 This increased accuracy is also visible in the sliding variable, because for $\sigma_k = 0 \ \forall k$ the perturbation would be compensated exactly, which is not possible for discrete time systems.
 Therefore, the magnitude of the sliding variable is a measure for the accuracy of the closed loop system.

-Fig. 5.
-Comparison of sliding variable for matching algorithm in blue and explicit Euler discretized algorithm in red
+Figure 5 shows in blue the value of the sliding variable σ_k corresponding to the results depicted in Fig. 4 using the proposed approach.
+Comparing figures 3 and 5 exemplifies that the magnitude of the sliding variable using the matching sliding mode control law is about ten times smaller than when using only the nominal control law.
+Additionally, Fig. 5 shows in red the evolution of the sliding variable using the explicit Euler discretized version